An Attention-based Feature Memory Design for Energy-Efficient Continual Learning: Introduction

 \section{Introduction}

-Tabular data, structured as a collection of features and instances, is one of the most common and practical data types in practical machine learning applications, such as in fields of healthcare~\citep{lee2020clinical, amrollahi2022leveraging}, finance~\citep{ramjattan2024comparative, li2024cross}, and IoT~\citep{li2025unleashing}.
+Tabular data, structured as a collection of features and instances, is one of the most common and practical data types in practical machine learning applications, for example, in both high-stakes domains and lower-stakes domains~\citep{amrollahi2022leveraging, ramjattan2024comparative, li2025unleashing}.
 As such domains increasingly rely on streaming data sources, tabular data streams are gaining significant attention due to their ability to capture continuous, real-time updates rather than static snapshots~\citep{borisov2022deep}.
-In particular, most such scenarios often occur on edge devices, IoT systems, and mobile platforms, where energy budgets, battery life, and computational resources are severely constrained~\cite{chang2021survey}.
+In particular, most such scenarios often occur on edge devices, IoT systems, and mobile platforms, where energy budgets, battery life, and computational resources are severely constrained~\citep{chang2021survey}.

-To tackle those real-world dynamics, Continual Learning (CL)~\citep{wang2024comprehensive}, also referred to as lifelong learning~\citep{lee2020clinical}, enables models to incrementally acquire, update, accumulate, and exploit knowledge over time.
-While significant progress has been made on overcoming catastrophic forgetting~\citep{kemker2018measuring, li2019learn, bhat2022consistency} and knowledge transfer~\citep{ke2021achieving, li2024learning, shi2024continual}, much less is known about their computational analysis and energy efficiency~\citep{li2023large, Trinci2024}.
+To tackle those real-world dynamics, continual learning (CL)~\citep{wang2024comprehensive}, also referred to as lifelong learning~\citep{lee2020clinical}, enables models to incrementally acquire, update, accumulate, and exploit knowledge over time.
+While significant progress has been made on overcoming catastrophic forgetting~\citep{kemker2018measuring, li2019learn, bhat2022consistency} and knowledge transfer~\citep{ke2021achieving, li2024learning, shi2025continual}, much less is known about their computational analysis and energy efficiency~\citep{li2023large, Trinci2024}.